Idaho Bills

 Adds to and amends existing law to revise provisions regarding the retail sale of liquor by the drink and to provide for clerk and server training.

-Relates to the appropriation to the Supreme Court for fiscal year 2020.
+Relates to the appropriation to the Division of Human Resources for fiscal year 2020.